 If you're on the road in college football, there is one place you definitely don't want to play, and that is against the LSU Tigers on Saturday night in Death Valley.
 But where did the famous name come from?

-There is some disagreement on how LSU‘s football Stadium came to be known as the real Death Valley, and whether it was LSU or the Clemson Tigers that claimed the name first.
-Either way, traveling to Baton Rouge, Louisiana for a night game is never fun for the road team.
+There is some disagreement on how LSU's football stadium came to be known as the real Death Valley, and whether it was LSU or the Clemson Tigers that claimed the name first.
+Either way, traveling to Baton Rouge for a night game is never fun for the road team.

-The exact origin of LSU’s Tiger Stadium first being called Death Valley is tough to find, but it was in 1959 that it first became a thing.
+The exact origin of Tiger Stadium first being called Death Valley is tough to find, but it was in 1959 that it first became a thing.
 Before that time, Tiger Stadium was known as Deaf Valley because it was nearly impossible to hear anything during a football game on Saturdays.
+It became such a thing that even one local gas station was named that.

 Former LSU Sports Information Director Bud Johnson said LSU Tiger Stadium wasn't known as Death Valley until 1959 when the Tigers beat Clemson in the Sugar Bowl, but the name stuck ever since.